gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 When executing Snakemake, you can specify the path to this profile via :code:`--workflow-profile profile/slurm`

 You should store default arguments/options to :code:`snakemake` in the :code:`config.yaml` file.
-For SLURM, I suggest including the following lines:
+For SLURM, I like to use the following:

 .. code-block::

   jobs: 16
   cores: 16
   use-conda: true
-  latency-wait: 60
+  latency-wait: 30
   keep-going: true
+  printshellcmds: true
   conda-frontend: conda
+  shadow-prefix: /tscc/lustre/ddn/scratch/$USER

   executor: slurm
   default-resources: